Recovering optimal precision in quantum sensing with time domain imperfections: The interaction-free case

+In addition, the imaginary part of $\gamma$ can lead to additional bias, which cannot be eliminated by increasing the interrogation time or the number of repeat measurements.
+This bias can be understood by the correlation between frequency and time.
 To determine the frequency of some periodic event, intuitively, we need to estimate the phase accumulated in a certain time, then divide it by time to estimate the frequency.
 If the clock is subject to some uncertainty, it is unavoidable that the measurement of frequency becomes inaccurate.

 The systematic error is given by

 where $\mathcal{R}_{\text{interaction-free}}$ is the mean squared error in the interaction-free case.
 Then we show how to obtain the result.
 We first assume we have already determined the value of $\phi=\omega T$.
 We estimate $\omega$ by estimating $\phi$ and then dividing the result by the time, i.e.,